Boeing job cuts will fall heavily on engineers and machinists

 Only 21 of the 1,239 SPEEA members to be laid off work on Boeing’s defense and space programs.

-Boeing did not provide the total number of layoffs and job cuts across Boeing Commercial Airplanes as a whole, including its major facilities in South Carolina.
+Company spokeswoman Jessica Kowal added that “due to varying laws in the states in which we operate,” layoffs around the country will be conducted on different schedules.

+Outside the Puget Sound region, the main site for commercial airplane employees is in North Charleston, S.C.
+Kowal said the company won’t release the number of job losses at Boeing South Carolina “at this time, as the site continues to assess its requirements.”

-Separately, a posting by the state Employment Security Department Friday revealed another hit to the aerospace supply chain from the drastic industry downturn.
+Separately, a posting by the state Employment Security Department on Friday revealed another hit to the aerospace supply chain from the drastic industry downturn.

 French supplier St. Gobain is closing its manufacturing plant in Puyallup and permanently laying off its 96 employees there.
 The facility, opened a decade ago, manufactures high-performance plastics and composite parts, primarily for the aerospace industry.